2014 Fall Term in Brazil

 Academics: Students must enroll in all 4 courses included in this program for a total of 8 credits.
 Students who wish to enroll in additional 5-week courses during the first five weeks of Fall Term may elect to do so.
 This program is designated a Learning Community (LC).
 Courses offered are:

-- HEPE XXX: Dance & Music of Brazilian Samba (1 Credit): An introduction to Brazilian Samba, taught on campus during the first five weeks of Fall Term.
-(Course number pending)
+An introduction to Brazilian Samba, taught on campus during the first five weeks of Fall Term.

 Students should plan their academic coursework for the year to avoid course overloads.
 If students choose to pursue a study abroad experience that takes them into a credit overload, those will lead to additional overload fees owed to the college and billed during the student's final term of that academic year.

 Program Cost compared to Fall Term on campus: On campus costs for Fall Term, including housing and meals for the term, are estimated at $17,000.
-If we calculate the Brazil program fee of $15,650 and an estimate of $1700 for room & board on campus for the first half of Fall term, the total cost for the Brazil term for a student living on campus would be $17,050.
+If we calculate the Brazil program fee of $15,650 and an estimate of $1700 for room & board during the first half of Fall term which is spent on campus, the total cost for the Brazil term for a student living on campus would be $17,050.
 A total of $50 more than staying on campus for the fall term.
-With Augie Choice, that means a student could expect a savings of $1,950 (some of which would be used for food & discretionary spending in Brazil.)
+With Augie Choice, that means a student could expect a savings of between $1,500 and $1,950 (some of which would be used for food & discretionary spending in Brazil.)
+Students living off campus will need to arrange for their absence, but may save even more by participating, depending on their housing arrangements.

 Program cost includes: Tuition, Airfare, ground transportation, program excursions, accommodations, Salvador homestays (with meals), group meals, and health insurance.